Skip to content

 Dispatches 500 tasks (each sleeping 0.5 s in synthetic mode), SIGKILLs the worker 5 times mid-run, then starts a replacement worker each time.
 Counts total completions.

-• Vanilla (92.0%): task_acks_late=False ACKs on pickup.
+• Vanilla default (92.0%): task_acks_late=False ACKs on pickup.
 Each kill loses the one task mid-execution.
-8 tasks dropped across 5 kills; the rest survive in the queue.
+40 tasks dropped across 5 kills; the rest survive in the queue.

-The ~8% loss is structural the consequence of default Celery ACK semantics.
+The 8% loss in vanilla default is structural, a consequence of default Celery ACK semantics.
 At 10M tasks/day this is 800,000 lost tasks.
+Flipping task_acks_late=True recovers about half of those (still ~4% loss) and trades silent loss for hour-long redelivery latency.

 Worker OOM recovery